csswizardry/csswizardry-grids/README.md

 Simply fill in/adjust the relevant variables.

+* `$responsive` is used to turn csswizardry-grids’ responsive features on and off. csswizardry-grids is designed primarily for responsive builds but can also be used on non-responsive projects just as easily.
+Setting this to false will simply prevent Sass generating your `palm` etc modifiers.
 * `$gutter` controls how much space there is between columns.
+* `$mobile-first` controls whether you would like unclassed grid items to _initially_ adopt `width:100%;.
+This means that you won’t need to add a class to force a grid item to take up the full width of its container.
 * `$use-silent-classes` tells csswizardry-grids whether to go ahead and compile solid, traditional classes (e.g. `.one-whole`) or to create Sass ‘silent’ classes which only compile to CSS once explictly called.